eSolia/eSolia_2018/content/page/privacy/index.en.md

 If you have any questions or concerns regarding this statement, please contact eSolia Inc.:

 **eSolia Inc.**
-Shiodome City Center 5F (WorkStyling), 1-5-2 Higashi-Shimbashi, <br>
+Shiodome City Center 5F (Work Styling), 1-5-2 Higashi-Shimbashi, <br>
       Minato-ku, Tokyo, Japan, 105-7105<br>
     <em>Main:</em> <a href="tel:+813-4577-3380">+813-4577-3380</a><br>
     <em>teamITMS:</em> <a href="tel:+813-4577-3388">+813-4577-3388</a><br>